castwide/gamefic-sdk/README.md

 end
 ```

+`GAMEFIC_UUID` is a globally unique identifier.
+It can be useful if you want to
+add your game to online catalogs, such as the [Interactive Fiction Database](https://ifdb.tads.org/),
+but it's safe to delete if you don't need it.

 ['gamefic-standard'](https://github.com/castwide/gamefic-standard) is a collection
 of baseline features that are frequently useful for interactive fiction.
 [Inform](http://inform7.com/)
 developers should find it similar to Inform's Standard Rules.
 It defines common